Linuxfabrik/lfops/roles/graylog_server/README.md

 If you use the ["Setup Graylog Server" Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/setup_graylog_server.yml), the following is automatically done for you:

 * Install MongoDB.
 This can be done using the [linuxfabrik.lfops.mongodb](https://github.com/Linuxfabrik/lfops/tree/main/roles/mongodb) role.
+* If you're not using a versioned MongoDB repository, don't forget to protect MongoDB from being updated with newer minor and major versions.
+This can be done using the [linuxfabrik.lfops.dnf_versionlock](https://github.com/Linuxfabrik/lfops/tree/main/roles/dnf_versionlock) role.
-* Enable the official [Graylog repository](https://docs.graylog.org/docs/centos).
+* Enable the official [Graylog repository](https://go2docs.graylog.org/current/downloading_and_installing_graylog/red_hat_installation.htm).
 This can be done using the [linuxfabrik.lfops.repo_graylog](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_graylog) role.

 ## Tags